SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/define-form-actions.md

     For example, if you have a form for prospects, you select prospects as your category.
 You can then easily create selections based on this category and/or business.

 > [!NOTE]
-> When updating a form, keep in mind that it might be used in multiple mailings and/or automated flows (a pilot feature).
+> When updating a form, keep in mind that it might be used in multiple mailings and/or automated flows.
 You should make sure there are no duplicate or conflicting actions.

 ## What would you like to do now?